adityaryan29/Retail-RAG-Assistant/README.md

 ## Contact

-For questions, support, or demo requests, open an issue or contact [adityaryan29](https://github.com/adityaryan29).
+For questions, support, open an issue or contact [adityaryan29](https://github.com/adityaryan29).

 ---